 5. Be patient and disciplined.
 Writing is a process.

 Writing a book proposal, landing a book contract, and writing the inspired book requires a lot of legwork, expertise, experience, and time commitment.
 Editors and publishers will express interest in a book proposal that showcases your innovative idea, tells a story, and addresses an unmet need.

 What has inspired you?
 What’s your book idea?
 Do your homework, write, and be patient.
 Write a winning book proposal.

 “If the book is true, it will find an audience that is meant to read it.” - Wally Lamb

 This article is adapted from a previous piece I wrote for Huffington Post in 2016.

-To purchase my book, click English for Pharmacy Writing and Oral Communication
+Purchase English for Pharmacy Writing and Oral Communication here.

 Read next: 12 Steps to Getting Your Book Published